Josh Naylor Player Props: Guardians vs. Mariners

 Mariners Pitching Rankings (2022)

-- The pitching staff for the Mariners had a collective 8.7 K/9 last season, which ranked 12th in the league.
+- The 8.7 strikeouts per nine innings put together by the Mariners pitching staff last season ranked 12th in MLB.

-- Ray gets the call to start for the Mariners, his first this season.
+- Gilbert will take the mound to start for the Mariners, his first of the season.

-- In his last appearance on Saturday, Oct.
-15, the 31-year-old lefty, came out of the bullpen and went scoreless two-thirds of an inning against the Houston Astros.
+- In his last appearance on Tuesday, Oct.
+11, the 25-year-old righty, started and went 5 1/3 innings against the Houston Astros.

 © 2023 Data Skrive.
 All rights reserved.